jsousadacunha/jsousadacunha.github.io/content/policies/minesweeper/index.md

 We may process your information if you have given us specific permission (i.e., express consent) to use your personal information for a specific purpose, or in situations where your permission can be inferred (i.e., implied consent).
-You can withdraw your consent at any time.
-Click *TODO* here to learn more.

 In some exceptional cases, we may be legally permitted under applicable law to process your information without your consent, including, for example: